SpeculAI/Kibi_1/README.md

 # Local LLM-based Voice Chatbot on Raspberry Pi

-This is the 1st imlementation of Kibi 1 with an LLM-based voice chatbot that runs locally on Raspbbery Pi.
+This is a demo of an LLM-based voice chatbot that runs locally on Raspbbery Pi.
 It is based on Nick Bild's [Local LLM Assistant](https://github.com/nickbild/local_llm_assistant) project, with some modifications and enhancements.

 ## Introduction